Bam4d/importSQL/README.md

 # importSQL
-A configurable and re-usable python script to import data from an import.io extractor to an SQL database
+A configurable and re-usable python script to import data from an import.io extractor into an SQL database

 # Dependencies
 You will need to install the following: